alvaro-prieto/corne/README.md

 &nbsp;

 ## Developer Notes

-For further information check the file ``keymap.c``.
-Some minor modifications have been made to the QMK code in order to compile this keymap; these changes have been listed in the ``Settings`` section.

 Greetings to [Fauxpark](https://github.com/fauxpark), [Drashna](https://github.com/drashna), [Sigprof](https://github.com/sigprof), [Elpekeñin](https://qmk.elpekenin.dev/) and all the QMK developers and members of its Discord channel.